serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 * End-to-end automation for our app
 * Advanced deployment patterns

+If you already know some CI/CD basics, then you'll probably want to skip straight to the [application testing](#application-testing) bit.

-## The CI/CD Process
+# The basics: CI/CD process

 In an agile development environment, small teams work autonomously and add a lot of churn to the code base.
 Each developer works on different aspects of the project and commits code frequently.

-This is a healthy practice, but it comes with its own challenges.
-Without close watch and proper communication of the changes, the updates can cause existing code to break.
+This is a healthy practice, but it comes with some challenges.
+Without close watch and proper communication about changes, the updates can cause existing code to break.
 To minimize manual scrutiny and redundant communication across teams, we need to invest in automating CI/CD processes.

 ![The CI/CD Process Flow](https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/cicd/cicd-process.gif)

-**Figure 1: The CI/CD Process Flow**
+*Figure 1: The CI/CD Process Flow*

 ### Continuous Integration

-The CI process starts with the developer checking in code to a code repository.
+The CI process starts with the developer checking code into a code repository.
 The developer makes their code changes in a local branch, then adds units tests and integration tests.
 They ensure that the tests don't lower the overall code coverage.
-Having a common script that can run the unit tests, integration tests and code coverage allows for automating this process.
+It's possible to automate this process by having a common script that can run the unit tests, integration tests and code coverage.

-Once the code is tested in the context of the local branch, the developer needs to merge in the master branch into their local branch, and then run the tests/code coverage again.
-The above process happens repeatedly for every code commit and thereby continuously integrating the new code changes into the existing software.
+Once the code is tested in the context of the local branch, the developer needs to merge the master branch into their local branch, and then run the tests/code coverage again.
+The above process happens repeatedly for every code commit and thereby continuously integrates the new code changes into the existing software.

 ### Continuous Delivery
 Although the continuous integration process ensures that the code in the master branch is always pristine and well-tested, it cannot help catch usability issues.
 A QA team and other stakeholders are usually responsible for usability and acceptance testing.

 A successful exit from the CI process triggers the continuous delivery process and delivers the software system to a QA staging area.
 The QA environment usually closely resembles the production environment but with less redundancy.
 The continuous delivery process can have a mixed bag of automated and manual usability/acceptance testing phases.

-While continuos delivery provides a process to create frequent releases but the releases may not be deployed at all times.
+While continuous delivery provides a process to create frequent releases, the releases may not be deployed at all times.

 ### Continuous Deployment
 In case of continuous deployment, every change that is made to the code gets deployed to production, unless tests fail the process.
 This process is highly automated with new code built, tested, versioned, tagged and deployed to the production environment.

 In a special scenario, where major bugs and issues are found in a recently deployed version of the software, a "rollback" can be initiated.
 A rollback process takes a previous release version and delivers it to the production environment.
 This process can be automated but is usually manually triggered.

-## Application Testing
+# Application Testing

-We'll use a serverless app `hello-world-ci` created using the `hello-world` template from the Serverless Framework.
+We'll use a serverless app, `hello-world-ci`, created using the `hello-world` template from the Serverless Framework.
 We'll keep the app very simple so that we can focus on the CI process.

-You can install the sample app from the [source repo](https://github.com/rupakg/hello-world-ci) using the Serverless Framework, simply by:
+You can install the sample app from the [source repo](https://github.com/rupakg/hello-world-ci) using the Serverless Framework, like so:

 ```
 sls install --url https://github.com/rupakg/hello-world-ci
 ```

-Having proper tests in place safe guards against subsequent code updates.
+Having proper tests in place safeguards against subsequent code updates.
 We'd like to run tests and code coverage against our code.
 If the tests pass, we'll deploy our app.

-Running tests against our code whenever new code is committed, allows for continuous integration.
+It's this—running tests against our code whenever new code is committed—that allows for continuous integration.

 ### Testable Code

-We've [tests](https://github.com/rupakg/hello-world-ci/blob/master/tests/hello-world.spec.js) that we'll run as part of the testing phase.
+We have some [tests](https://github.com/rupakg/hello-world-ci/blob/master/tests/hello-world.spec.js) that we'll run as part of the testing phase.
 Notice that we have a spec that tests if our function is being called.

-We also separated out the actual testable logic of our function into a class.
+We also separated out the actual testable logic of our function into a class:

 ```js
 # /lib/hello-world.js